abernal30/mypweb/book/02-data-cleaning.md

 ```

-Another posibility is applying the function categ of library dataclean
+Another possibility is applying the function categ of library datapro

 ```r
 categ(data,col)